 Under Hedlund, the Mean Green have also succeeded in the classroom, boasting an overall 3.4 team GPA in 2000 and twice being named the school's All-Academic Team in 1998 and 1999.

-The team was recognized for its off-field accomplishments by the National Soccer Coaches Association of America as one of the recipients for the 2010 NSCAA Team Academic Award.
-The NSCAA annually hands out the academic honor to Division I schools whose team grade point average is a 3.0 or higher and the most recent accolade is for the 2009-10 academic year.
-The Mean Green, who posted a 3.30 team GPA in the spring of 2010 have now earned at least a 3.0 team GPA three years in a row.
-Additionally, the women's soccer team's APR (Academic Progress Report) has been ranked in the top 10% nationally three out of the last four years.
+The team was recognized for its off-field accomplishments by the National Soccer Coaches Association of America as one of the recipients for the 2010 and 2014 NSCAA Team Academic Award.
+The NSCAA annually hands out the academic honor to Division I schools whose team grade point average is a 3.0 or higher.
+The Mean Green posted a team grade-point average of 3.22 for the 2013-14 school year.
+Additionally, the women's soccer team's APR (Academic Progress Report) has been ranked in the top 10% nationally three out of the last five years.